 We found 4 interventional pain specialists near Cleveland, OH.

 Dr. Dina Hanna's specialties are anesthesiology and interventional pain medicine.
 She practices in Poland, OH and Cleveland, OH.
-She accepts Medicare insurance.
-Dr. Hanna studied medicine at Cairo University, Kasr Al-Ainy Faculty of Medicine.
-She is affiliated with Cleveland VA Medical Center.
+She has a 2.0 out of 5 star average patient rating.
+She is professionally affiliated with Cleveland VA Medical Center.
+Dr. Hanna accepts Medicare insurance.
+Dr. Hanna is a graduate of Cairo University, Kasr Al-Ainy Faculty of Medicine.

 Conditions / Treatments